hilfigertout/HackRshell/README.md

   - **(ls, dir)**: list the contents of the current directory.
 Note that the program currently does not distinguish clearly between directories and files, though the presence or absence of file extensions has thus far been a good way to tell.

   - **cd \[directory name\]**: change the current working directory to \[directory name\].
+If successful, the output to the terminal will be the directory that you were previously in.

   - **(rm, del) \[filename\]**: delete the file \[filename\] if it is currently in the working directory.
 This call cannot delete directories, not even empty directories.
 (To delete directories, consider "sys \[rm/del\] \[args\] \[filename\], see the sys command below.)

   - **(cat, type) \[filename\]**: view the contents of \[filename\] as text if it is in the working directory.
 Will not work on files that contain non-text characters.
 (To view the contents of these files in the terminal, consider "sys \[cat/type\] \[filename\]", see the sys command below.)

   - **download \[filename\]**: opens a new socket connection with server port number secondaryPort and sends the file \[filename\] from the client to the server.
 This file will not be available to edit or delete until after the R session the server is running on terminates.
+This command can only upload files, not directories.

   - **upload \[filename\]**: opens a new socket connection with server port number secondaryPort and sends the file \[filename\] from the server to the client.
 This file will not be available to edit or delete until after the R session the client is running on terminates.

-  - **exit**: end the shell session and close the socket connection.
+This command can only upload files, not directories.

   - **sys \[command\] \[args\]**: Passes \[command\] with \[args\] to the system as a system call.
 For example, on Windows the "systeminfo" command is run with "sys systeminfo".
 See the R documentation for system() and system2() for how Windows and Unix-like OSes differ in how this command is executed.

+  - **exit**: end the shell session and close the socket connection.

 All other strings will result in a "Command '_____' not recognized" response.

 ## Notes that You Might Want to Know